toralf/tor-relays/README.md

    ./site-setup.yaml --limit my_bridge
    ```

-For a snowflake relay just the last 2 steps are needed, the hostname has to be put into the `snowflake` group.
+For a snowflake bridge put its hostname into the `snowflake` group, the secrets aren't needed.

 ## Details